Enalean/tuleap-documentation-en/languages/en/installation-guide/install-plugins.rst

   * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.

+* **taskboard**: Visually keep track of things that need to get done in a task board, used in Agile Dashboard.

+  * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.

 * **testmanagement**: Test campaigns and traceability (aka TTM).

   * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.